DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ```

-Now this will still work but we can't change the value of `maxSpeed` with Unity yet.
+Now this will still work, but we can't change the value of `maxSpeed` with Unity yet.
 To do this we need to make the variable ["public"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public).
 We just need to put `public` in front of the variable.
 Like :

 ```csharp
 public float maxSpeed = 1;
 ```

 Now save that and return to Unity.
-Click on your Player object and and under the PlayerMovement script you should see an option for "maxSpeed".
+Click on your Player object and under the PlayerMovement script you should see an option for "maxSpeed".
 Try setting this value and playing the game!\
 Now a fun thing you can try to illustrate the usefulness of this `public` keyword would be to put a second Player prefab into your game and give the second one a different `maxSpeed` value to the first.\
 When you play the game you can see that even though these two objects use the same script they can have different values.
 This means that, just like prefabs, we can make one script and use it as many times as we like.
-Also using `public` speeds testing up ten fold.
+Also using `public` speeds testing up tenfold.
 It's also good to note that anything you can turn into a variable can be `public`.
 Use it whenever you want to quickly alter values.

 ### Following The Player With The Camera